mrinmoyChakraborty-mrinox/gemini-hackday/README.md

 Go to 👉 "http://127.0.0.1:5000" (http://127.0.0.1:5000)

-Or Juat Use It Directly From - https://gemini-hackday-two.vercel.app
+Or Just Use It Directly From - https://gemini-mail-genie.vercel.app

 ---
 ## 🧠 Concepts Learned